VIDEO: Watch The Benefits of Choosing the Right Advisor

 August 10, 2020 – While not everyone is a world class athlete, we can all take notes on their habits.
 Much like athletes rely on the structured and diligent approach provided by their trainers, we can benefit by disciplined approaches to our own set of objectives.
 One can look at a financial advisor the same way they look at a coach.
 Both provide the plan and strategy to reach and perhaps exceed their goals.
 Sports stars turn to their trusted trainer, an investor turns to their trusted advisor.
 Seeking advice from a financial advisor is consistently the best way for people to create, grow, and protect their wealth.

-Dopkins Wealth Advisors Patrick Bohen and Ryan Smith recently discussed the topic of registered investment advisors (RIA) via a virtual meeting.
-Their conversation included the importance of choosing a financial advisor and best practices to look for the right one.
-We’ve provided an encore video of their discussion, as well as a summary of their conversation below.
+Dopkins Wealth Advisor Ryan Smith recently discussed the topic of registered investment advisors (RIA) via a virtual meeting.
+This conversation included the importance of choosing a financial advisor and best practices to look for the right one.
+We’ve provided an encore video:

 Before we discuss the benefits of an RIA, it is beneficial to fully understand what an RIA is.
 Both state and federally registered investment advisors are held to a fiduciary standard.
 This is in contrast to the suitability standard imposed on broker dealers.
 The fiduciary standard dictates that an RIA must always put their client’s best interests ahead of his or her own, no matter all of the other circumstances.